ZBrush: DynaMesh

 This allows ZBrush to quickly generate a new model with uniform polygon distribution, to improve the topology of models and eliminate polygon stretching.

 Fibermesh

 Fibermesh is a feature that allows users to grow polygon fibers out of their models or to make various botanical items.
 It is also a way to edit and manipulate large amounts of polygons at once with Groom brushes.

 ZRemesher

-It is an automatic retopology system previously called QRemesher that creates new topology based on the original mesh.
+It is an automatic retopology system previously called QRemesher that creates a new topology based on the original mesh.
 The new topology is generally more clean and uniform.
-This process can also be guided by the user to make the new topology follow curves in the model and retain more detail to specified areas.
+This is a process that also helps to reduce or increase the polygon count.
+This process can also be guided by the user to make the new topology follow curves in the model and retain more detail in specified areas.

 Shadowbox

 Shadowbox allows the user to draw a rough silhouette of what they want to model, onto the inside of a virtual box.
 In real-time, any changes to the drawings are applied to a 3D model, upon which further details can be applied.
 The feature can best be utilized for hard surface modeling.